 Abstract

 Completeness of data is vital for decision making and forecasting of Building Management System (BMS) datasets.
 Missing data can result in biased decision making down the line.
 This study creates a guideline for imputing the gaps in BMS datasets by comparing four methods: K Nearest Neighbor (KNN) algorithm, Recurrent Neural Network (RNN), Hot Deck and LOCF.
-The guideline will contain the best method per gap and data classification.
+The guideline contains the best method per gap and data classification.
 The four methods are from various backgrounds and are tested on a real BMS and KNMI dataset.
 The focus of this paper is not to impute every cell as accurately as possible but to impute trends back into the missing data.
 The performance is evaluated with Variance Error (VE) instead of Root Mean Squared Error (RMSE) to indicate the ability to impute trends.
 From preliminary results, we concluded that the best K for KNN would be 5 for the smallest gap size and 100 for the bigger gaps.
 The results also concluded that RNN architecture gated recurrent unit (GRU) was best used for this research.
 The experiment was performed using different data sets in both KNMI and BMS for training and evaluation.

 Keywords: Building Management System time series data, Imputation, KNN, RNN, Hot Deck, trend